palmprang/SQL_WalmartSalesAnalysis/README.md

 2. How many unique payment methods does the data have?
 3. Which customer type buys the most?
 4. What is the gender of most of the customers?
-5. Which day fo the week has the best avg ratings?
+5. Which time of the day do customers give most ratings per branch?